9elements/ProgressBar/README.md

 ## Overview

-This repo contains the code for the firmware and the schematics for the ProgressBar automated payment system.
+This repository contains the code for the firmware and the schematics for the ProgressBar automated payment system.
 The device is a small IoT system based on Espressif ESP32-C3 equipped with an NFC scanner and components that ease user interaction like status LEDs.
 While the code is in early development and not fixed to a stable release, expect breaking changes!